jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 done with post-handshake auth, however this adds an extra round-trip, and requires negotiation at the application layer.
 A client sending the request mTLS flag in the ClientHello allows the server to request authentication during the initial handshake only when it receives a hint the client supports it.
+This enables a number of use cases, for example allowing bots to authenticate themselves when mixed in with general traffic.

 # Conventions and Definitions